Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 \subsubsection{Dual Iteration: Initialization}

-In order to initialize the dual iteration we aim again to compute a meaningful lower bound on $\ga_\opt$.
-This time the lower bound is obtained by the following observation.
-If there exists a robust controller for the system \eqref{RS::eq::sys_of} achieving a robust energy gain of $\ga$ then there also exists a gain-scheduling controller, i.e., a controller that is able to measure the uncertainty $\Del(t)$ online, achieving the same robust energy gain.
-Such a controller is given by
+In order to initialize the dual iteration, we aim again to compute a meaningful lower bound on $\ga_\opt$.
+Now the lower bound is obtained by considering the design of a gain-scheduling controller\cite{Pac94}.
+Such a controller is taking online measurements of the uncertainty $\Del(t)$ into account and given by